Last Modified: 14 October 2022

-We use MailChimp for sending information via email.
-MailChimp is a service that organizes and analyzes the delivery of newsletters.
-If you enter data for the purposes of obtaining information from us (e.g. email address), it will be stored on MailChimp’s servers in the United States.
+We use Sendinblue for sending information via email and SMS.
+Sendinblue is a service that organizes and analyzes the delivery of electronic communications.
+If you enter data for the purposes of obtaining information from us (e.g. email address or mobile phone number), it will be stored on Sendinblue’s servers in the European Union.

-We use MailChimp to analyze our email campaigns.
-When you open an email sent by MailChimp, a file included in the email (called a web-beacon) connects to MailChimp’s servers in the United States.
-This will determine if an email has been opened and which links may have been clicked.
+We use Sendinblue to analyze our email and SMS campaigns.
+When you open an electronic message sent by Sendinblue, a file in the message connects to Sendinblue’s servers in the European Union.
+This will determine if a message has been opened and which links may have been clicked.
 In addition, technical information is collected (e.g., time of retrieval, IP address, browser type, and operating system).
-This information cannot be assigned to the respective newsletter recipient.
-It serves exclusively for the statistical analysis of email campaigns.
-The results of these analyses can be used to better tailor future emails to the interests of the recipients.
+This information cannot be assigned to the respective electronic communication recipient.
+It serves exclusively for the statistical analysis of digital campaigns.
+The results of these analyses can be used to better tailor future electronic communications to the interests of the recipients.

-If you do not want to be analyzed by MailChimp, you must unsubscribe.
-Each email contains an unsubscribe link.
+If you do not want to be analyzed by Sendinblue, you must unsubscribe.
+Each electronic message contains an unsubscribe link.

 5.2.
 Google Analytics